GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
 >
-> ~ *Alan Turing*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts